 As tax penalty legislation is updated it is important that tax advisers are aware of those changes and seek to minimise exposure to those penalties for their own practice and for clients.
-The summary below sets out some of the recent legislative changes in Finance Acts and the Criminal Finances Act 2017 which relate to taxpayers and tax advisers and the associated penalties as at 3 February 2022.
+The summary below sets out some of the recent legislative changes in Finance Acts and the Criminal Finances Act 2017 which relate to taxpayers and tax advisers and the associated penalties as at 18 April 2023.
+The list is ordered by year with the most recent Finance Act containing penalty changes at the top.